 Expected audience and participants: Researchers including early career researchers, Scientists, Engineers interested in the fields of Space and Applications, Space enthusiasts and everybody else interested.

-Expected outcomes: ESSTI is in the process of establishing a research journal which will commence soon.
+Outcomes expected: ESSTI is in the process of establishing a research journal which will commence soon.
 Therefore, we may compile the presented topics and publish them as conference proceedings at the mentioned journal or other reputable journals.
 At least, a review report on the current status of the research developments in the country can be produced and published.

 You may send your abstracts or executive summaries of your talks to the address below.